laideybug/microarray-biclustering/README.md

 The data is presented as a 56 x 12,625 matrix found in *data.txt*.
 The rows represent the patients grouped together by their classification, while the columns represent their corresponding gene expression levels.

+This algorithm is an unsupervised machine learning task in that the Epiphany cores are unaware of the ground truth of the classification of each patient.
+The ultimate aim, however, is to group patients with similar genetic information into *clusters*.
+Once the process is completed, different coloured markers are applied to each subject for identification and evaluation on the plotted graph.
+This algorithm is a decentralised online algorithm in that the Epiphany cores are exposed to each column of the cancer data matrix once in a streaming manner.

 ### Project structure ###

 This project contains the following components: